grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_k2_check.md

 # Table: kolide_k2_check

-Lists the checks that Kolide runs on a device on a regular cadence, which are tests that typically produces a passing or failing result.
+Lists the checks that Kolide runs on a device on a regular cadence, which are tests that typically produce a passing or failing result.

 ## Examples